kherge-archive/builder/README.md

 This method will compress the files in the archive using the specified algorithm (e.g. `Builder::BZ2`, `Builder::GZ`).
-If the files in the archive could not be compressed, an exception is thrown with a little more information that what is normally provided by `Phar`.
+If the files in the archive could not be compressed, an exception will be thrown containing additional information about the failure.

-> There is a known bug with `Phar` that prevents archives with a large number
+> There is a known bug with the `phar` extension that prevents archives with a
-> of files from being compressed.
-The exception that is thrown will attempt to
+> large number of files from being compressed.
+The exception that is thrown will
-> get the build working by giving you information on how to workaround this bug.
+> attempt to get the build working by giving you additional information on how
+> to workaround this bug.

 ### `setEventDispatcher()`